wendyb8188/sep11-freedom-project/entries/entry04.md

 2) Begin making progress for my Minimal Viable Product through the creation of sprites, selection of scenes (prior to knowledge thus far: scene game tutorial), and application on code

 ### The Learning
 While creating the platformer mini-game there were moments where I was confused, but mananged to discover the answers to my questions which helped me get a better understanding of Kaboom and its functions.
-Here are a couple of discoveries I faced and how I learned from them:
+Here are a couple of discoveries I faced and how I learned them:

 * Discovery #1
   * In blog 3 I wanted to figure out how to create sound, I ended up unexpectedly learning about it through the process of creating this mini-game.